DIY Corner Desk

 - Wood screws (1.5″)

 - Two bookshelves – these are from Target and they come in three finishes.
 I like drawers, but some people in my family don’t seem to close drawers.
 Is this a teenager thing?
-Shelves fit the bill because they are also much easier to assemble.
+Shelves fit the bill because they are also much easier to assemble, but still provide plenty of storage.

 - Wood trim – I chose a simple trim.
 We used 2 – 8 foot pieces.